 - What does strength look like in illness?

-- What is the most important thing you wish others knew about illness?
+- What is one thing you wish others understood about illness?

-- What encouragement can you offer someone walking through illness?
+- How can you encourage others walking through illness?

 - How do you handle pain and disappointment?